Search this siteAll Rights Reserved

 happened.
 Happens to everybody.
 Gets so, nobody's story's true.
 Not yours, not mine.
 But it's all we've got.

 finding ourselves in turn irritated and empathising with each youth’s moodiness.
 We silently call out to Jonathan to stop sulking – until we understand why he sulks.
 We are embarrassed by Shane’s aggression – until we understand what drives it.
 We watch the two of them come together in the wrong way and at the wrong time and wonder how this ménage à trois will end.

+for this site.
 Clicking on advertiser links on this site

 may allow these companies to gather and use information, via technology installed on the computer(s) you use, about you and your visit to this

 and other websites to provide you with advertisements about goods and services presumed to be of interest to you.